-Review: 'Lambert & Stamp' leaves you aching for more of The Who, less of their managers
+Review: 'Lambert & Stamp' has you aching for more Who

 Someday, someone may well make a good film about the rock band The Who.
 "Lambert & Stamp" is not that film.